 Air Quality Monitoring

-DEQ conducts ambient air quality monitoring in accordance with 40 CFR 58.10, which requires state and local air quality agencies to develop an annual ambient air quality monitoring network plan for submittal to EPA by July 1st of each year.
+DEQ conducts ambient air quality monitoring as 40 CFR 58.10 specifies.
+This rule requires state and local air quality agencies to develop and submit an annual ambient air quality monitoring network plan to EPA by July 1st of each year.
 The DEQ ambient air quality monitoring network is designed in response to EPA’s National Monitoring Strategy to meet the five basic monitoring objectives specified by federal regulations:

 (1) To determine highest concentrations expected to occur in the area covered by the network;